Scissors (film): Plot

-Meanwhile, Alex has discovered that Angie is missing and while trying to discover her whereabouts, his brother Cole suddenly stands up from his wheelchair, attacks Alex, and then mysteriously leaves.
+Meanwhile, Alex has discovered that Angela is missing, and while trying to discover her whereabouts, Cole suddenly stands up from his wheelchair, attacks Alex, and then mysteriously leaves.

-After many failed escape attempts Angela takes the raven from its cage, ties a message to its leg and, using the blood-stained scissors to remove a vent cover, releases the raven into an air vent.
+After many failed escape attempts, Angela takes the raven from its cage, ties a message to its leg, and using the blood-stained scissors to remove a vent cover, releases the raven into an air vent.
 Angela wakes up the following morning to find that the body of her attacker has been moved to the dining room, and the mutilated corpse of the raven sits on a plate before it.
-The sight of this causes Angela to collapse in shock where she experiences a childhood flashback.
-In the flashback, her red-bearded stepfather Billy is murdered by her mother with a pair of scissors before her eyes - the horror being the root of her repression.
+The sight of this causes Angela to collapse in shock, where she experiences a childhood flashback.
+In the flashback, her red-bearded stepfather Billy is murdered by her mother with a pair of scissors before her eyes – the horror being the root of her repression.

-The next day the apartment is visited by Dr. Carter's wife, who is having an affair with the owner.
+The next day, the apartment is visited by Dr. Carter's wife, Ann, who is having an affair with the owner.
 She arrives to find her husband waiting for her, disguised in a red beard, revealing that he was Angela's attacker.
-He reveals to his wife that when he learned of the affair, he murdered her lover with a pair of scissors and had set Angela up to take the fall by luring her to the apartment, and exploiting what he had discovered about her past during hypnotherapy sessions.
+He reveals to his wife that when he learned of the affair, he murdered her lover with a pair of scissors and had set Angela up to take the fall, who is revealed to be suffering from schizophrenia, by luring her to the apartment, and exploiting what he had discovered about her past during hypnotherapy sessions.
 Carter convinces his horrified but politically ambitious wife to go along with the frame, and they set out to find the scissors used in the murder, since they may be used as evidence against him.
-While wandering in a trance-like state, Angela ventures through the main door (carelessly left open by Carter), closing it behind her and trapping Carter and his wife inside.
-Dr. Carter attempts to lure Angela back by posing as Billy, to no avail.
+While wandering in a trance-like state, Angela ventures through the main door (carelessly left open by Carter), closing it behind her and trapping Carter and Ann inside.
+Carter attempts to lure Angela back by posing as Billy, but to no avail.

-Outside Angela is rescued by Alex, who had tracked her to the apartment's address.
+Outside, Angela is rescued by Alex, who had tracked her to the apartment's address.
 A trapped Carter bangs the scissors furiously against the glass of the window, as a liberated Angela looks back with a vengeful smile.